RobotJustina/PumasToretto/docker/README.md

   catkin clean -b --profile odroid
 ```

-## Re-satarting the container running
+## Re-starting the container
 You only need to run the container once and then it stays stored on you machine drive.
 To run it again you must restart it and the attach to it.
 ```bash
   docker restart  name_of_the_container
   docker attach name_of_the_container
 ```
-By detault docker assing some random name to the continer to check the name of you particular continer you can user
+By detault docker assing some random name to the continer to check the name of you particular continer you can use:

 ```bash
 docker ps -a